empalmer/StatsFlashcards/README.md

 Make sure to install the latex importer add on before trying to import .tex files. https://ankiweb.net/shared/info/1199027445.
 Go to Tools > Get Add ons > Get Add ons, and paste the code found on the website.

+## Support for updating flashcards
+Anki doesn't do a great job of tracking changes and updating notes with new imports.
+Go to Tools > Manage Note Types > Add > Select Add:Basic
+ and name it something like Basic-uniqueID
+ Then select it and click "Fields" > Add > name it ID > Reposition, and move the id field to the top.

+ Save your new card type.
+Now make sure to always import using this note type so that updates can match correctly.

 ## My workflow to use these flashcards:
 - Make sure the latex header matches the document: Go Tools>Manage Note Types> Options, and paste the correct latex header in the Header section
 - Import the .tex flashcard file from the main screen by clicking Import file
 - Make sure the "Deck" selected is the one intended to import to - You can either select or add a deck at this time
+- Make sure the Note type is the Basic-ID type you created above
 - Make sure all LaTeX has been rendered by Tools>Check Media...
 Click Render LaTeX
 - Click Sync
 - You should be able to access these flashcards anywhere!